Word catheter placement for treatment of Bartholin cysts and abscesses

 Katherine T Chen, MD, MPH

-- Associate Professor of Obstetrics, Gynecology, and Reproductive Science
+- Professor of Obstetrics, Gynecology, and Reproductive Science

 The two Bartholin glands secrete mucus to provide moisture for the vulva; they are the homologue of the bulbourethral glands in the male.
 These glands are located bilaterally in the vulvovaginal area at approximately the four and eight o'clock positions on the posterolateral aspect of the vaginal orifice.
 Each gland is approximately 0.5 cm in size and drains into a narrow duct 2.5 cm long.
 The ducts emerge onto the vestibule, one at each side of the vaginal orifice, just below the hymnal ring (figure 1).